CodeupClassroom/venus-modified-lessons/restblog/ii-rest-and-relationships/8-the-user.md

 - **Make sure the class' `@RequestMapping` value is set to `/api/users`**.
 IMPORTANT: register user needs a special endpoint `/api/users/create`

 - ***WARNING, be very careful if you copypasta***.
 It will be EASY for you to forget to replace one of those `Post` references with `User` and waste your own time tracking down the issue.

-#### 3. Test test test
+#### 3. Test test test (with Swagger or Postman)

 ---

 ### US5-C: Register the `User` Client-Side

-`resources/static/js/views/Login.js`
-shows us how we can begin a view for creating users.
+`resources/static/js/views/Login.js` shows us how we can begin a view for creating users.

 #### 1. In `resources/static/js/views/`, create `Register.js`